nylas/nylas-mail/docs/First steps.md

 > JSX Tip: The `{..}` syntax is used for JavaScript expressions inside HTML elements.
 [Learn more](https://facebook.github.io/react/docs/jsx-in-depth.html).

-You should see the MD5 hash appear in the sidebar (after you reload Nylas Mail):
+You should see the MD5 hash appear in the sidebar (after you reload N1):

 <img class="gsg-center" src="images/sidebar-md5.png"/>